-- The importance of diversity in the workplace.
+- The importance of diversity and inclusion best practices in the workplace.

-- How to nurture top talent and create diverse and inclusive teams.
+- How to nurture top talent and create inclusive teams.

-The data is clear—organizations with a diverse workforce experience greater productivity, enhanced creativity, and sustained innovation.
-In short, diversity in the workplace is no longer just the right thing to do.
+The data is clear—organizations with a diverse and inclusive workforce experience greater productivity, enhanced creativity, and sustained innovation.
+In short, diversity and inclusion in the workplace is no longer just the right thing to do.
 It's now a business imperative.

 So how do organizations design diverse teams in ways that do more than check the boxes?
-At Mogul, we work with the fastest growing businesses and help hire diverse talent through our Talent Acquisition Platform and diversity sourcing.
+At Mogul, we work with the fastest-growing businesses and help hire diverse talent through our Talent Acquisition Platform, diversified search, and board placement services.

-We've created this guide of best practices to help you achieve a competitive advantage with your next diversity and inclusion strategy.
+We've created this guide of diversity and inclusion best practices to help you achieve a competitive advantage with your next D&I strategy in the workplace.

 Evaluate your current team

-No diversity and inclusion strategy is complete without deciding on the winning metrics.
+No diversity and inclusion strategy in the workplace is complete without deciding on the winning metrics.
 But you can't implement a D&I plan until you understand your starting line.
 We suggest asking yourself the three following questions to get the general makeup of your workforce as it currently stands.

 - Are your diverse teammates staying or leaving?